2020 Minneapolis park encampments: Health and safety issues

-Worries about the spread of SARS-CoV-2 in shelters were cited by some encampment residents as their reason to say at park sites as opposed to shelter spaces or other housing options.
-Despite creating a permit process for encampments, the park board said in July 2020 that "parks are not designed or operated in a manner that supports human habitation", and that they preferred to work with partner organizations to find housing options for those experiencing homelessness and residing in park encampments.
-The park board did not view the encampments as a permanent or long-term solution, citing the onset of extreme winter weather brought on by Minneapolis' climate that could pose other health and safety challenges to residents living in encampments.
-Officials considered the park encampments a short-term solution during a chaotic year that was necessary only until people could be connected with shelters and housing.
+Concerns about the spread of SARS-CoV-2 in shelters were cited by some encampment residents as their main reason for staying at park sites.
+The park board said in July 2020 that "parks are not designed or operated in a manner that supports human habitation", and that they preferred to work with partner organizations to find housing options for those experiencing homelessness and residing in park encampments.
+The park board did not view the encampments as a permanent or long-term solution, citing the onset of extreme winter weather that could pose other health and safety challenges to residents living in encampments.
+Officials considered the park encampments to be a short-term solution which would only be necessary until people could be connected with shelters and housing.